No matter its size, every business runs on contracts.

 Always write with your customer in mind, and try to write something that would make sense to you if you wanted to reach an agreement between you and your own company.

-As we mentioned earlier, despite the number of contracts that you issue, the variety of contracts is likely to remain quite small.
+As mentioned above, the variety of contracts is likely to remain quite small despite the number of contracts that you issue.

-Once you have a basic sales contract, a basic employment agreement, and other essential paperwork, it makes the most sense to create a document template and then recycle that contract in scenarios where similar action needs to be taken.
+Once you have a standard sales contract, a basic employment agreement, and/or other essential paperwork that speaks to your business needs, you’ll want to create a document template and then recycle that contract in scenarios where similar action needs to be taken.

-You can take advantage of this operational repeatability in a few separate ways.
+You can take advantage of this operational repeatability in a few separate ways, including:

 Templates